-In February 2021, the Company announced that its Board of Directors had authorized the repurchase of up to \$300.0 million of its common stock through December 31, 2022.
-In March 2022, the Company expanded the repurchase program to include up to an additional \$300.0 million of its common stock through December 31, 2023.
+Since February 2021, the Company's Board of Directors has authorized the repurchase of up to \$1,000.0 million of the Company's common stock through December 31, 2025.
 This time frame can be extended or shortened by the Board of Directors.
-Repurchases are made from time to time on the open market at prevailing prices or in negotiated transactions off the market.
+Repurchases may be made from time to time on the open market at prevailing prices or in negotiated transactions off the market.
+The Company records share repurchases at cost, which includes broker commissions and related excise taxes.
 All shares are immediately retired upon repurchase in accordance with the board-approved policy.
-When treasury shares are retired, the Company's policy is to allocate the excess of the repurchase price over the par value of shares acquired first, to additional paid-in capital, and then to retained earnings.
+When treasury shares are retired, the Company's policy is to allocate the excess of the repurchase price over the par value of shares acquired first, to additional paid-in capital, and then to retained earnings/accumulated deficit.
 The portion to be allocated to additional paid-in capital is calculated by applying a percentage, determined by dividing the number of shares to be retired by the number of shares outstanding, to the balance of additional paid-in capital as of the date of retirement.

-The Company repurchased and subsequently retired 6.8 million and 4.3 million shares of its common stock during the years ended December 31, 2022 and 2021, respectively, for a total purchase price of \$257.0 million and \$163.4 million, respectively.
-As of December 31, 2022, \$179.6 million remained available and authorized for repurchase under this program.
-As the share repurchases were authorized in 2021, no shares were repurchased during the year ended December 31, 2020.
+The Company repurchased and subsequently retired 4.8 million, 6.8 million and 4.3 million shares of its common stock during the years ended December 31, 2023, 2022 and 2021, respectively, for a total purchase price of \$244.6 million, \$257.0 million and \$163.4 million, respectively, exclusive of \$1.4 million of excise taxes incurred in the year ended December 31, 2023, with no such taxes incurred in the years ended December 31, 2022 and 2021, respectively.
+In addition, in December 2023, the Company purchased 26,000 shares for \$1.0 million, which were settled and retired in January 2024.
+As such, these shares are recorded as treasury stock as of December 31, 2023.
+As of December 31, 2023, \$334.0 million remained available and authorized for repurchase under this program.